 Are you dreaming of a winter getaway that combines an exotic atmosphere, wonderful weather and pleasant surprises around every corner?
 Look no further than Vietnam – the dreamy Southeast Asian nation characterized by its incredible culture, spectacular landscapes and delicious street food.
-Whether you’re looking for soft white sand beaches on the South China Sea or stunning views from Sapa mountains in the northwest, Vietnam has something to offer everyone.
+Whether you’re looking for soft white sand beaches on the sea or stunning views from Sapa mountains in the northwest, Vietnam has something to offer everyone.
 This blog post will explore how to make your big escape to Vietnam this winter and what exciting activities await visitors there.
 So, if you’re ready for some adventure in one of Asia’s most gorgeous countries then keep reading!

 photo: Đào Việt Hoàng